nahcnats/nahcnats/README.md

   More stuff about me
 </summary>
 <br>
 I started picking up programming again in 2017.
 I stopped practicing it in 2000.
+I used to code reports in INFORMIX 4GL.
 It was hard picking it up again.
-I had to relearn everything, HTML, CSS, Javascript, the MVC concepts, SPA, classes etc. Totally different stuff to what I was exposed to before.
-I used to code reports in INFORMIX 4GL.
+I had to relearn everything as the current tech is totally different to what I was exposed to before.
 <br><br>
-I think the only thing that somewhat remains are the basics like if-then-else, for-next-loops, functions etc. So yeah, I'd see myself as a self taught programmer.
+So yeah, I'd see myself as a self taught programmer.
 </details>

 :email: &nbsp; [Contact me via email](mailto:nahcnats@gmail.com)